fabp-sousa/ETL/README.md

 ---
 ### **Future Enhancements**
 - Add automated testing for ETL pipelines.
 - Implement CI/CD pipelines for data processing workflows.
 - Explore cloud services for hosting and scaling ETL processes.

-This repository is continually evolving to include more use cases and advanced data engineering practices.
-Stay tuned!
-- Add automated testing for ETL pipelines.
-- Implement CI/CD pipelines for data processing workflows.
-- Explore cloud services for hosting and scaling ETL processes.